sissbruecker/linkding/docs/Options.md

 - `OIDC_RP_CLIENT_SECRET` - The client secret of the application.
 - `OIDC_RP_SIGN_ALGO` - The algorithm the OIDC provider uses to sign ID tokens.
 Default is `RS256`.
 - `OIDC_USE_PKCE` - Whether to use PKCE for the OIDC flow.
 Default is `True`.
+- `OIDC_VERIFY_SSL` - Whether to verify the SSL certificate of the OIDC provider.
+Set to `False` if using self-signed certificates or custom certificate authority.
+Default is `True`.

 <details>